ESIPFed/Governance/ESIP Policies and Procedures/1.0 Corporate/ESIP P&P 1.3 Corporate Organization.md

 amplify or constrain ESIP Directors from their roles and responsibilities as outlined in the ESIP Bylaws.

-Section 2 -- ESIP Volunteer Leadership: President and Vice President
+Section 2 -- ESIP Assembly-Elected Volunteer Leadership
 --------------------------------------------------------------------

 **Part 1 -- Definition**

-2.1.1 Volunteer leaders of ESIP shall be a President and Vice President who shall be Representatives of the Assembly elected by secret ballot.
+2.1.1 The principal volunteer leaders of ESIP shall be a President and Vice President who shall be Representatives of the Assembly.

+2.1.2 Additional Assembly-elected volunteer leaders are defined in Article 4, Section 2 of the Bylaws.

+2.1.3 All Assembly-elected volunteer leaders will be elected by secret ballot.

 **Part 2 -- Duties**

 2.2.1 The duty of the volunteer leaders is to coordinate the activities of ESIP member volunteers.
-Leaders who are also members of the Board of Directors have duties outlined in the ESIP Bylaws.
+Leaders who are also members of the Board have duties outlined in the ESIP Bylaws.

-2.2.2 The President shall preside at meetings of the Assembly and meetings of the Program Committee.
+2.2.2 The President shall preside at meetings of the Assembly.

-2.2.3 The Vice President shall preside at meetings of the Assembly and meetings of the Program Committee in the absence of the President.
+2.2.3 The Vice President shall preside at meetings of the Program Committee, and in the case of absence of the President, of the Assembly.

-2.2.4 All volunteer leaders may stand for re-election.

-**Part 3 -- Nominating Committee: Electing Volunteer Leaders**

-2.3.1 There shall be a Nominating Committee composed of five (5) members who shall be selected by the President and approved by the Board at the second Board Meeting after the Annual Meeting.

-2.3.2 The Nominating Committee shall have at least one representative from ESIP Partnership Types 1 through 3 as defined in [Policy and Procedure 1.3 Section 3](https://github.com/ESIPFed/Governance/blob/master/ESIP%20Policies%20and%20Procedures/1.0%20Corporate/ESIP%20P%26P%201.2%20Members%20and%20Member%20Organizations.md) of these Policies and Procedures.
-One of the
-Nominating Committee members shall be an Early Career member, defined as a person no later than five years beyond their most recent degree, and one other member who may be external to ESIP.

-2.3.3 The Committee shall nominate one or more candidates for each elective office, to be announced to the General Assembly prior to the election, at which time additional nominations may be made.

-2.3.4 Additional nominations are encouraged, and can be made by at least two ESIP Member Representatives.

-**Part 4 Nominating Committee: ESIP prize nominations**

-2.4.1 The Nominating Committee will prepare nominations for ESIP Prizes at the request of the President.

-**Part 5 -- Replacing Elected Volunteer Leaders**
+**Part 3 -- Replacing Elected Volunteer Leaders**

-2.5.1 If the President is unable to continue in office, the Vice President shall take over as President, and a special election shall be held to elect a new Vice President.
+2.3.1 If the President is unable to continue in office, the Vice President shall take over as President, and a special election shall be held to elect a new Vice President.

-2.5.2 In the event that both the President and Vice President are unable to continue in office, a special election shall be held as described in Policy III, Section 1.
+2.3.2 In the event that both the President and Vice President are unable to continue in office, a special election shall be held as described in Policy III, Section 1.

-2.5.3 Any elected volunteer leader may be removed from office for conduct which in any way tends to substantially injure ESIP or to affect adversely its reputation, or which is destructive to ESIP's goals and activities.
+2.3.3 Any elected volunteer leader may be removed from office for conduct which in any way tends to substantially injure ESIP or to affect adversely its reputation, or which is destructive to ESIP's goals and activities.
 Any Representative to the Assembly may recommend removal of